hokwanhung/to-do-notebook/java-related-practical.md

          - `StringBuilder([sequenceValue])`: Constructs a string builder that contains the same characters as the specified `CharSequence`.
          - `StringBuilder([stringName])`: Constructs a string builder initialized to the contents of the specified string.
       - [Methods](https://www.geeksforgeeks.org/stringbuilder-class-in-java-with-examples/)

+**58. What is `compile errors`?**
+   - ans: `Compiler errors` are due to inaccuracies in code, where the compiler throws an error to alert you to something which will not compile, and therefore cannot be run.